IntelligentSystemsUMAProject/LabProject02/README.md

 output of the program.

 ### Optional task:

 Analyze and discuss the mean length of the optimal path, and the number of times that the goal state is not reachable, as you change the fraction of obstacles in the matrix.

 ### Tentative schedule:

 Laboratory session 1: develop the code to generate, manage, and print out a maze.

 Laboratory session 2: develop an implementation of the A* algorithm.

- Laboratory session 3: present the final result to the class with the help of a slide show and do a practical demonstration of the software (maximum 10 minutes overall).
+Laboratory session 3: present the final result to the class with the help of a slid show and do a practical demonstration of the software (maximum 10 minutes overall).

 All the materials (slide show, source code and output.txt file) must be submitted to the associated virtual campus task